CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 ## Using S3

-Setting up backups in S3 requires a few additional modifications to your custom resource spec and the use of a Secret to protect your S3 credentials!
+Setting up backups in S3 requires a few additional modifications to your custom resource spec and either
+- the use of a Secret to protect your S3 credentials, or
+- setting up identity providers in AWS to allow pgBackRest to assume a role with permissions.

+### Using S3 Credentials

 There is an example for creating a Postgres cluster that uses S3 for backups in the `kustomize/s3` directory in the [Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork) repository.
 In this directory, there is a file called `s3.conf.example`.
 Copy this example file to `s3.conf`: